Help others to build upon the contributions of your paper!

 The AEC strives to place itself in the shoes of such future researchers and then to ask: how much would this artifact have helped me?

 Your submission should consist of three pieces: an overview of your artifact, a url pointing to a single file containing the artifact, and an md5 hash of that file (use the md5 or md5sum command-line tool to generate the hash).
+If your paper makes it passed Round 1 of the OOPSLA review process, you will receive an email from the Artifacts program chairs with instructions on where to submit your artifact.
 The organizers will download your artifact to provide it to the AEC separately from the submission process.

 Your overview should consist of two parts: